Dave-team/Knowledge-base/Mental Models.md

 # Mental Models

 As you gain experience in life, many things become ‘another one of those’.
-This is where you need to have solid principles
+This is where you need to have solid principles.
+You need to know the big ideas across many disciplines and study them routinely.
+Don’t be the man with the hammer to whom everything looks like a nail.
+The way to use the models is to have them apply as checklists whenever decisions need to be made

 ## Great links
 https://medium.com/@yegg/mental-models-i-find-repeatedly-useful-936f1cc405d